irdinaquraisha/CASHBACK_CALCULATOR/README.md

 ## 📌 1.
 Project Overview

 This application is a **High-Volume E-Wallet Auditor** designed to simulate real-world financial data processing at scale.
-The system performs complex cashback calculations for **8,000,000 transactions**, utilizing an optimized mathematical algorithm to determine rewards.
+The system performs complex cashback calculations for **millions of transactions**, utilizing an optimized mathematical algorithm to determine rewards.

 The project benchmarks three major computing architectures:
 * **Sequential:** Traditional serial processing (Baseline: **20.71s**).